DevExpress/devextreme-documentation/concepts/58 jQuery Components/30 Components Testing/10 Unit Testing.md

     <div id="qunit-fixture"></div>
     </body>

-Add the following script to test the DataGrid configuration and the number of loaded records.
+Add the following script to test the DataGrid configuration and the number of loaded records:

     <!--JavaScript-->
     <script>